Stake-And-Rope/codewars-clan/README.md

 ### About 🔖
 The purpose of this repository is to collect all the submitted Codewars solutions of [Stake-And-Rope](https://github.com/Stake-And-Rope) organization and [@Raccoons](https://github.com/orgs/Stake-And-Rope/teams/raccoons) members.

-### How to 📖
+### How to Contribute 📖
+▶️ All members of [Stake-And-Rope](https://github.com/Stake-And-Rope) organization and [@Raccoons](https://github.com/orgs/Stake-And-Rope/teams/raccoons) team have write access to the repository.
+Follow the instructions below in order to contribute to the project.

+▶️ If you are not a member of the organization and/or the team you can fork the repository and contribute as well, again following the instruction below.
-Requirements in order to contribute to the repository:
+Requirements in order to contribute to the repository

 :one: Create account on https://www.codewars.com/